 Other physical aspects are important too, especially intimate dryness (vaginal atrophy).
-Vaginal dryness tends to occur more often during and after menopause due to lower levels of oestrogen in the body.
+Vaginal dryness tends to occur more often during and after menopause due to lower levels of estrogen in the body.
 Vaginal dryness can lead to painful intercourse, a thought which can trigger low libido.

 Sea buckthorn supplements (also known as omega-7) have become an increasingly popular natural remedy for vaginal dryness.
 The SBA24 formula in particular, is the most well studied and trusted version, correcting intimate dryness for many women in the UK and worldwide.

 The supplement, Lady Prelox, is also a popular natural libido booster, containing Pycnogenol, l- arginine and a patented rose hip extract to help increase blood flow and sensation.